jtauke/Build-DNS-Deploy/README.md

 **There should be no need to edit anything other than the variables section in this script**

 ## Prerequisites:
-*nstall the Docker client on your local machine
+* Install the Docker client on your local machine

 ## How to run:
 1. Set Variables